Chimpanzee Trekking in Uganda

 Uganda is second to the Congo in chimpanzee populations!
 Hence, the flourishing of chimpanzee trekking in Uganda.
 The Democratic Republic of Congo has the highest number of apes in the world.
 Uganda, which is only about 10% of the DRC’s size, comes in second.

-chimpanzee trekking Uganda
+chimpanzee trekking

 Where to See Chimpanzees in Uganda.